Skip to Main Content

 Suburban Cincinnati's dining scene operates on a different register than the high-profile urban corridors most critics default to.
 Glendale, a small historic village in Hamilton County, sits north of Cincinnati proper and carries a residential character that shapes what its dining establishments can realistically be.
 The village is listed on the National Register of Historic Places, and that designation says something about the pace and expectation of life here: measured, preservation-minded, oriented toward community rather than spectacle.
 Restaurants in this context tend to serve a loyal local radius rather than destination diners arriving from across state lines.

-Grand Finale is located on East Sharon Road, which functions as one of Glendale's primary commercial arteries.
+Grand Finale is a restaurant at 3 E Sharon Rd in Glendale, Ohio, serving Continental Creperie with Steaks & Desserts at a price tier of about $25 per person.
+It is located on East Sharon Road, which functions as one of Glendale's primary commercial arteries.
 That address places it in the company of a small cluster of establishments that together define the neighborhood's food and drink offering.
 For context on how the broader area maps out, our full Glendale restaurants guide covers the wider circuit, including Acapulco, Adana, Blackberry Bliss, California Wok Glendale, and Caramba.

 The Ritual of the Meal in a Neighborhood Format